sofielohr/project/proposal.md

 ![bubble](doc/bubble_chart_example.png)

 An additional (pop up) window when clicked on one of the (country) bubbles will have specific information about that country in the selected year.
-+ Line chart with dual axis (over time) of daily average temperature together with the tourism value to see the relationship over time per year.
++ Line chart with dual axis (over time) of a temperature variable together with the tourism value to see the relationship over time per year.
++ Dropdown for piechart options:
-+ Piechart with the the tourism variable divided by country of residence: foreign or reporting country.
+	+ Incoming tourism (same variable as the line graph) divided by country of residence: foreign or reporting country.
+	+ Outgoing tourism (residents) by country of destination: own country (country of residence) and other options (for example continents or other EU countries).
+This is another variable than in the linegraph.

 Below you can see an example sketch.